 Mr Stewart has comprehensive technical and commercial expertise in the ‘new age’ transportation industry including electric vehicles and connected cars.
 He has consulted as a subject-matter expert as well as been an employee in a wide variety of global start-ups, small companies and large corporations.

-Chris Urmson is the co-founder and CEO of Aurora, where he leads a company dedicated to realizing the benefits of self-driving technology safely, quickly, and broadly.
-Chris has helped advance the state of the art of self-driving vehicles over the last 15 years.
-As the former leader, and CTO, of Google’s self-driving car program (now Waymo), Chris helped to build the team and technology that is generally credited as instigating the self-driving industry.
-Previously, Chris was a faculty member of the Robotics Institute at Carnegie Mellon University.
-During his time as faculty member at Carnegie Mellon, he worked with house size trucks, drove robots around in deserts, and was the technical director of the DARPA Urban and Grand Challenge teams.
-Chris's vision is to design hardware and software that will power the next revolution of transportation.
+Chris Urmson is the co-founder and CEO of Aurora, the company building self-driving technology to deliver the benefits of the future of transportation safely, quickly, and broadly.
+Chris has been instrumental in instigating and advancing the development of self-driving vehicles and the industry for the last 15 years.
+Before founding Aurora, Chris helped build Google’s self-driving car program and served as CTO.
+Prior, Chris was a faculty member of the Robotics Institute at Carnegie Mellon University where he worked with house size trucks, drove robots around in deserts, and was the technical director of the DARPA Urban and Grand Challenge teams.
 He earned his PhD in Robotics from Carnegie Mellon University and his BSc in computer engineering from the University of Manitoba in 1998.